functional-sc/ulisp-managed-state-event-loop/README.md

 1. Copy the [LispLibrary.h](LispLibrary.h) file into your uLisp project directory.
 2. Enable it like this [http://www.ulisp.com/show?27OV](http://www.ulisp.com/show?27OV)

+3. Or just [copy the code](managed-state-event-loop.lisp), it's only 35 lines without comments.

 # Installation - Common Lisp

 Works like a charm on SBCL.
 Others?
 Not so much due to the lack of